subhakreet/portfolio_subhakrit_rajbhandari_25_web_designing_ncmt/README.md

 # Subhakrit Rajbhandari - Portfolio

-A single-page portfolio website.
+A static portfolio website.
 Dark theme, minimal and clean, with a subtle cyber feel.

 ## Tech Stack

 - Plain HTML + CSS + JavaScript — no frameworks, no build step
 - Content loaded from JSON files in `/data`
 - Google Fonts (CDN)
-- Fully static, host it anywhere (GitHub Pages, Netlify, etc.)

 ## Design